Unipay-Aptos/fluid-sdk/README.md

-# Cross-Chain USDC Transfer: Base Sepolia → Aptos
+# Cross-Chain USDC Transfer: Base Sepolia → Aptos via Circle CCTP

-A Node.js + TypeScript backend service for transferring USDC from Base Sepolia (EVM) to Aptos (Move) using the Wormhole Token Bridge protocol.
+A Node.js + TypeScript backend service for transferring USDC from **Base Sepolia (EVM)** to **Aptos (Move)** using **Circle CCTP (Cross-Chain Transfer Protocol)** via the **Wormhole SDK**.
+This is the same method that Portal Bridge uses and is the only method that works for Base Sepolia → Aptos transfers.

 ## Overview

 This project implements a complete cross-chain transfer flow where:
 - **Source Chain**: Base Sepolia (EVM-compatible)
 - **Destination Chain**: Aptos (Move-based)
-- **Protocol**: Wormhole Token Bridge
+- **Protocol**: Circle CCTP via Wormhole SDK
 - **Token**: USDC (6 decimals)

 The service uses sponsor wallets to pay all gas fees, so users don't need to sign any on-chain transactions.

+## Why CCTP?

+**Important**: The traditional Wormhole Token Bridge (message_type = 1) does **NOT** work for Base Sepolia → Aptos transfers.
+Portal Bridge UI succeeds only because it uses Circle CCTP → Wormhole Attestation → Aptos completion.
+This implementation replicates that exact flow.

 ## Architecture

-See [ARCHITECTURE.md](./ARCHITECTURE.md) for detailed system architecture and data flow diagrams.
+See [ARCHITECTURE.md](./ARCHITECTURE.md) for detailed system architecture, data flow diagrams, and component descriptions.

 ## Quick Start